 Possibility #2: Binge Write for Long Sessions

 If short sessions don’t work for you, or if you simply want to occasionally have a much longer writing session, then a binge-writing approach might be your best solution.

 Even if your weekends are often busy with work or family, can you get away once every month or two?
-I do this every 2 – 3 months: I book a hotel room overnight, and stay from 2pm Saturday until 11am Sunday.
-I get a heck of a lot of writing done!
-I still get a good chunk of the weekend with the kids, too.
+Pre-coronovirus, I used to do this about every 3 months: I’d book a hotel room overnight, and stay from 2pm one day till 11am the next.
+I got a heck of a lot of writing done!

 I’d really recommend giving this a go if you’ve never tried it.
-You definitely don’t have to go anywhere fancy – just look for somewhere with desks in the bedrooms.
+You definitely don’t have to go anywhere fancy – just look for a cheap hotel with desks in the bedrooms.

 Of course, when you have very little time, making the most of it becomes even more vital.

 These are some of the best tips I’ve come across over the years.
 I’m sure you’ve heard some of them before … but if you’re not already trying them, do give them a go.